99.9%

 order to watch those games is simply business as

+usual for the greedy Shield.
 To St. Louis City: An effective

 new Head Coach and a warning.
 The hope here is